curl/everything-curl/cmdline/urls/options.md

 instead rather want curl to exit with an error on the first URL in the set that fails, use the `--fail-early` option.

+## One output for each given URL

+If you use a command-line with two URLs, you must tell curl how to handle both of them.
+The `-o` and `-O` options instruct curl how to save the output for *one* URL of the URLs, so you might want to have as many of those options as you have URLs on the command line.

+If you have more URLs than output options on the command line, the URL content without corresponding output instructions will then instead be sent to stdout.

+Using the `--remote-name-all` flag will automatically make curl act as if `-O` was used for all given URLs that don't have any output option.

 ## Separate options per URL

 In previous sections we described how curl always parses all options in the